Help! Small Business Saturday doesn’t work for my boring, old business

 Well, I did just that.
 I met up with Fifth Dimension Chocolates to talk about how we could raise awareness of Small Business Saturday in Hillingdon.
 We decided that we needed to do something.

 Out of that meeting came Hillingdon Small Business.
-We’re on Twitter (@HillingdonBiz) sharing advice, tips and generally helping other small businesses in our borough.
+We’re on Twitter (@HillingdonBiz and @HillingdonHour) sharing advice, tips and generally helping other small businesses in our borough.

 Here’s the thing, though.
 We’re hoping to ramp it up enough to build a strong group that meets regularly, in person and online, to support one another.
 And if we come up with an idea for Small Business Saturday together, we all benefit.